metonym/svelte-intersection-observer/README.md

 The `e.detail` dispatched by the `observe` and `intersect` events is an [`IntersectionObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) interface.

-Note that all properties in `IntersectionObserverEntry` are read only.
+Note that all properties in `IntersectionObserverEntry` are read-only.

 <details>
  <summary><code>IntersectionObserverEntry</code></summary>